polson/MusicSep-Lightning/README.md

 python main.py
 ```

-This will start training the model defined in `model/magsep/model.py` using the configuration from
+This will start training the model defined in the config: `config/config.yaml`.
-`config/config.yaml`.

 ### Inference